-- 1. In the directors' opinion, the financial statements and notes thereto, as set out on pages 10 24, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, including: - (a) complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Regulation 2013; and - (b) giving a true and fair view of the financial position as at 30 June 2022 and performance for the year ended on that date of the company. - 2.
+- 1. In the directors' opinion, the financial statements and notes thereto, as set out on pages 10 24, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, including: - (a) complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Regulations 2022; and - (b) giving a true and fair view of the financial position as at 30 June 2023 and performance for the year ended on that date of the company. - 2.
 In the directors opinion, there are reasonable grounds to believe that the company is able to pay all of its debts, as and when they become due and payable.

-Signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2013.
+Signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profits Commission Regulations 2022.

-February
+Director: 5 Elt

-Director: Scott Watkins Director: Adrian Scott
+Director: Scot tt Watkins

-Dated this
+Ad rian Scott

-7th day of
+Dated this 24th day of May 2024